 Did you know that 300 people in America die each year from climbing ladders?
+Whether you are using old rusty ones or even safe telescoping ladders, climbing one is still taking a risk of falling down.
 And far more people die spiritually from climbing ladders — the corporate ladder, or ladders of money, taking charge over others, or elevating ourselves to impress people.

 Climbing the ladder kills the spirit because it’s a way of not trusting God with our welfare and the outcomes of situations.
 Climbing the ladder is a way of trying to “make things happen” or “get ahead.”
 We may be under pressure to climb or feel discouraged that we can’t get up — both are deadly temptations to base our worth on our own performance rather than God’s grace.